NREL/CampusEnergyModeling/Demo/pvwatts_cosimulation/README.txt

 Instructions:
 1. Open MATLAB and set the working directory to the folder that contains this README file.
-2. Ensure the MATLAB interface folder for the SSC SDK is in the MATLAB path.
+2. Ensure that the SSC SDK is installed in the MATLAB path and properly configured.
+(See the Campus Energy Modeling wiki for installation guidance.)
 3. Run the script 'pvwatts_cosimulation_init.m' to initialize the weather data.
 (This should also automatically open the 'pvwatts_cosimulation.mdl' Simulink model.)
 4. If desired, select a different scenario in the initialization script; see Comments.